-Please note that all staff are mandated reporters and any outstanding child medical or dental conditions needing treatments, may be subject to being reported if not followed through in a timely manner.
+Staff may report outstanding child medical or dental conditions, needing treatments, if not followed through in a timely manner, as this may be a sign of neglect.
 Please speak with the Health staff at your site to go over any follow up or treatment plans to ensure the health and well-being of your child.
-Resources are available to support every child and family.
+VOALA will provide resources to support every child and family.